ElliotY-ML/Covid_Cases_By_Percent_Population/README.md

 2. Replace existing Tableau visualization data source with `datasets/Generated/US_MMM_DD.csv`.

 # <a name="dash-app"></a>Plotly Dash Dashboard
-The SQL query result dataset is also visualized with charts and heat maps on an interactive dashboard created with Plotly Dash.
+The SQL query result dataset is also visualized with charts and bubble maps on an interactive dashboard created with Plotly Dash.
 This dashboard is deployed on Google Cloud Platform (App Engine).

 To learn more, please visit the repo: https://github.com/ElliotY-ML/covid-dashboard-on-gcp